onflow/add-a-play-to-topshot-set/README.md

 ### Step 2: Deploy Project Contracts

-Deploy the recipe's contracts to the emulator.
-The `Recipe` contract is located at `./contract.cdc`.
-Other contracts on which the recipe is dependent can be found in the `./contracts/` directory.
+Deploy contracts to the emulator.
+This will deploy all the contracts specified in the _deployments_ section of `flow.json` whether project contracts or dependencies

 ```bash
 flow project deploy --network=emulator